PradeepLoganathan/pradeepl-blog/content/blog/architecture/event-driven-architecture/index.md

 Atleast once: The producer sends a message, and the consumer may process duplicate instances of the message.
 Exactly once: The producer sends a message exactly once, and the consumer processes it exactly once.

 Different messaging platforms solve these problems differently.
-RabbitMQ and ActiveMQ provide atleast once and atmost once guarantees (https://www.rabbitmq.com/reliability.html), but not exactly-once.
+RabbitMQ and ActiveMQ provide atleast once and [atmost once guarantees](https://www.rabbitmq.com/reliability.html), but not exactly-once.
 The solution that these frameworks suggest is to make our consumer idempotent.

 In Event-Driven architecture managing consistency across service boundaries can be challenging.
 One option to managing consistency across service boundaries is to use event sourcing.
 In event sourcing we model data operations as a sequence of events in an append-only log, rather than the absolute values.
 The current state is composed only when needed and is easy to do—just take the latest update.